UPDATE: I’m home now! Thanks everyone for following along.

 Can I use something from your blog (image, text, etc) in my TV show / news report / blog / documentary / podcast?

 [1] If a piece of content is explicitly attributed to someone else, you’ll need to contact them.
 I can facilitate the connection if needed.
-To be clear – this means that you cannot assume that someone else’s photo, which I’ve reproduced here with their permission, is available for your use under the same license as my own, original content.
+To be clear – this means you cannot assume that someone else’s photo, which I’ve reproduced here with their permission, is available for your use under the same license as my own, original content.

 If you do decide to use something, please remember that the content here does not represent the positions, strategies, or opinions of my employer or any related entity.
 This is not an official source for information about Antarctica, the United States Antarctic Program, the National Science Foundation, or any other entity.

 I’ve already seen instances where this blog has been cited in other blogs, commercial PR materials, and academic research.
-This is cool, but please, just be careful.
+This is cool, but please, be careful.

 Also, it is unlikely that I’ll keep the content up-to-date in future years, once I’ve long since forgotten about all of this.
 Think of this as a time capsule of my specific experiences at a specific period in time, rather than as an ongoing source of information about Antarctica.